0xNineteen/blog.md/lps-v2/index.md

 ### Removing Liquidity

 When an LP burns its lp tokens, we take the difference between the amm's current per_lp values and their .last_ values, multiplied by the number of lp tokens to decide how big of a position to give them.
-Notice how the fees are directly incorporated into the quote_asset_amount of the position (ie, the cost basis of the position) so the LP will likely be short at the top or long at the bottom.

 ```rust
 // calculate base to give